-It is hard to recommend a single IoT platform because all of them provide essential features such as data capture, visualization, and control.
-If you only need to log data and see it through the browser remotely, then any of IoT free versions will work just fine.
+It is hard to recommend a single IoT platform because they provide essential features such as data capture, visualization, and control.
+If you only need to log data and see it through the browser remotely, any IoT free versions will work just fine.

 One of the possible unlimited cloud-based options could be a Cayenne platform, which it seems doesn’t have put any limitations for your projects.
 Be sure to test if it is still free and unlimited.

-If you look for comfortable, a small logging and controlling, Adafruit IoT is a friendly and lightweight even for a beginner.
-And it has excellent support for open source hardware such as Arduino, Raspberry Pi or ESP32.
+If you look for comfortable, small logging and controlling, Adafruit IoT is friendly and lightweight even for a beginner.
+And it has excellent support for open-source hardware such as Arduino, Raspberry Pi, or ESP32.

-And the last thing is Giants such as Microsoft Azure, or Google IoT Core.
+And the last thing is Giants such as Microsoft Azure or Google IoT Core.
 They are mighty IoT platforms with lots of data storage, computer, AI, and machine learning capabilities.
-If you want to be very flexible and use sophisticated processing, then you should definitely try Google IoT.
-I guess the best way to know which is best is simply to try to see if they are good for your purposes.
+If you want to be very flexible and use sophisticated processing, you should try Google IoT.
+I guess the best way to know which is best is simply to see if they are good for your purposes.